Jacky-Yiu/ATAC-seq_Peak_Calling_Pipeline/README.md

 jackyyiu0810/chipseeker:v0.9 (developed by myself)
 ```

-Nextflow will automatically download all the container and run the analysis inside them, so you do need to manually download them, just make sure `singularity` is properly installed and is in you PATH.
+Nextflow will automatically download all the container and run the analysis inside them, so you do not need to manually download them, just make sure `singularity` is properly installed and is in you PATH.

 ### Running the Pipeline